gaslight/posts/posts/2013-07-29-dont-fear-svgs.md

 }
 ```

-The key here is we're separating markup from presentation.
+The key is that we're separating markup from presentation.
 No more defining colors in JavaScript.
-All our styling happens in CSS, and our markup is clear and clean.
+All our styling happens in CSS and our markup is clear and clean.

 Here's the [complete JSBin](http://jsbin.com/imocuf/latest/edit)

 ## But what about dynamic data?

 You'll notice that we're duplicating our point coordinates to draw both the line and the circles, and we have that nasty path string in our html.
 Thats where Angular comes in.
 By binding a couple attributes, we can get a dynamic chart that's backed by real data.
-Although this example is in Angular, it translates well to other js frameworks like [Ember](http://emberjs.com/) or [Backbone](http://backbonejs.org/).
+Although this example is in Angular, it translates well to other JavaScript frameworks like [Ember](http://emberjs.com/) or [Backbone](http://backbonejs.org/).

 We add bindings to our HTML: